 For more information and videos about controlling and viewing the agent log, see Controlling RSCD agent logging.

 Agent Security files

 The current security files from one or more Agents.
 Click Agent Security Files and use the Browse button (three dots) to select a server, group of servers, or a Smart Group of servers.
 Security files included are:

 Security files from the Application Server.
 At a minimum, the Secure file is included.
 If an Agent resides on the Application Server, all security files are included.

 Deploy Job Target Logs (Failed Targets Only)

 All transaction logs for target servers that fail to execute the specified Deploy Job run.
-Click Deploy Job Logs and use the Browse button (three dots) to select one or more jobs.
+Click Deploy Job Logs and use the Browse button (three dots) to select a job.